reuterk/pocli/README.md

 --------------

 In any case a client (== connection) needs to be created.
 This requires a valid configuration.
 The configuration file is located at "~/.pocrc".
-It is created at the first invocation of any of the above commands, defaulting to MPCDF datashare.
-No credentials are stored in "~/.pocrc".
+No credentials are ever stored in "~/.pocrc".

 credentials and security considerations